Geoff1900/Geoff1900.github.io-handbook/docs/apis/how-to-perfom-a-GET-operation-on-a-collection.md

 ---
-title: How to perform a GET on a collection
+title: how to perform a GET on a collection
-description: Standards for manipulating resource collections
+description: standards for manipulating resource collections
-group: REST
+group: APIS
 redirect_from: "/"
 ---